How to Use Save the Date Cards

-Save the date invitations are most often sent to announce weddings, but are just as useful for other special events, such as birthday parties, anniversary parties, or charity events, and for any occasions taking place at especially busy times of year or in high-travel seasons, such as around major holidays.
-Classic save the date cards gained popularity as destination weddings became more common and bridal parties, their families and guests needed more time to make travel arrangements to far-away locales.
+Save the date cards are most often sent to announce weddings, but are just as useful for other special events; such as birthday parties, anniversary parties, or charity events.
+They can also be used for any occasions taking place at especially busy times of the year or in high-travel seasons; such as around major holidays.
+Classic save the date cards gained popularity as destination weddings became more common; and bridal parties, their families and guests needed more time to make travel arrangements to far-away locales.
 Giving notice of your event farther in advance provides guests time to schedule time off from work, secure child care, book flights and lodging, and maybe even plan vacations in conjunction with your festivities.

-The type of event and its theme can help determine the design and style of theinvitation you choose.
+The type of event and its theme can help determine the design and style of the card you choose.
 Classic save the date cards set the mood of the event and complement the invitations that will be sent later.
-You can choose to use the same type style, ink colors or graphics for the save the date invitations that you will use for the final invitations, or you can opt for a similar but simpler design.
+You can choose to use the same type style, ink colors or graphics for the save the date cards that you will use for the final invitations, or you can opt for a similar but simpler design.

-What Information to Include on Save the Date Invitations
+What Information to Include on Save the Date Cards

 Order from Creations by Leslie today to get styles of classic save the date cards from leading stationery designers, personalized for your special event.